xscr33m/TraderPlusEditor/README.md

 [Spend a coffee if you like the tool, to keep me awake!](https://www.paypal.com/paypalme/dheil53)

-made with ♥ for this amazing community!
+Made with ♥ for this amazing community!

 ## Contributing